vgough/grpc-proxy/proxy/DOC.md

 Package proxy provides a reverse proxy handler for gRPC.

-The implementation allows a `grpc.Server` to pass a received ServerStream to a ClientStream without understanding the semantics of the messages exchanged.
-It basically provides a transparent reverse-proxy.

-This package is intentionally generic, exposing a `StreamDirector` function that allows users of this package to implement whatever logic of backend-picking, dialing and service verification to perform.
+This package exposes a `StreamDirector` API that allows users of this package to implement arbitrary request routing logic.

-See examples on documented functions.
+The implementation integrates with `grpc.Server`, allowing the StreamDirector to
+### connect an incoming ServerStream to an outgoing ClientStream without
+understanding the semantics of the messages exchanged.
+This is a building block for creation of forward and reverse gRPC proxies.

 ## Usage